edwardlavender/prettyGraphics/README.md

   - `define_time_blocks()` defines time blocks (i.e., diel periods or
     seasons) for each day in a time window (designed to work with `add_shading_bar()`);
-  - `pretty_ts()` creates pretty time-series plots;
+  - `pretty_ts()` creates pretty time series plots;
   - `pretty_ts_mat()` creates 2-dimensional plots of the within and
-    between day variation in a time-series;
+    between day variation in a time series;
   - `pretty_pgram()` creates processed periodogram plots (power spectra);
-  - `vis_ts()` is an R Shiny-Dashboard user interface for the interactive exploration of (ecological) time-series and creation of publication quality plots;
+  - `vis_ts()` is an R Shiny-Dashboard user interface for the interactive exploration of (ecological) time series and creation of publication quality plots;
   - `add_moons()` adds moons to a plot of lunar phase;